 Though the costs of these expenses may vary, you can expect to spend several thousand dollars on startup costs for your nonprofit.
-But, there are ways to get money to cover these costs.
-Let’s move on to discuss how you can initially make money to cover these expenses.
+Knowing your startup expenses is important to understand when using a business plan template to complete the financial projections of your nonprofit business plan.

 How to Get Money to Cover These Costs

 There are a few different ways to get money to cover the costs of starting a nonprofit.
 You can:

 -Apply for grants: There are many foundations and government agencies that offer grants to nonprofits.
 This is a great way to get funding, but it can be competitive.